HanielB/2020.1-lp/index.md

 The purpose of this course is to study fundamentals concepts in programming languages and major tools and techniques to implement them.
-This includes a number of programming paradigms, namely: functional, imperative, and logic, as well as general aspects such as syntax specification and informal semantic models; binding and scoping; types and type systems; control structures; data abstraction; procedural abstraction and parameter passing; higher-order functions; and memory management.
+This includes a number of programming paradigms, namely: functional, imperative/object-oriented, and logic, as well as general aspects such as syntax specification and informal semantic models; binding and scoping; types and type systems; control structures; data abstraction; procedural abstraction and parameter passing;
+higher-order functions; and memory management.
 The course has a strong implementation component, with three languages being covered:
 [SML](http://www.smlnj.org/sml97.html), [Python](http://www.python.org/), and
 [Prolog](http://www.swi-prolog.org/).
 No prior familiarity with these languages is assumed in this course.
 Learning them will have the secondary effect of exposing students to the different programming paradigms.

-An overview of the different course components can be viewed below.
+The different course topics are viewed below.

 <!-- O curso de Introdução à Ciência de Dados (DCC212) do DCC-UFMG tem como -->
 <!-- principal objetivo trazer para os discentes um conhecimento estatístico através -->